TheSkyentist/GELATO/README.md

 ## GELATO submodules

+### No GELATO submodule dependencies:

-* ConstructParams.py
+* Utility.py

-  Routines for turning the PARAMS.json file into a python dictionary, and verifying that it is in the correct format.
+  Utility functions for running GELATO used by many other submodules

-* GELATO.py
+* Constants.py

-  Main GELATO function that calls and coordinates the whole operation.
+  Sets the scale for the dispersions and redshifts by putting in the speed of light.
+Can be changed but will adjust all output units.

 * SpectrumClass.py

   A class the defines how a spectrum is loaded.
 GELATO was designed for SDSS spectra.
 To load in any other kind of spectrum, you can edit the way this class is initialized.

+* ConstructParams.py

+  Routines for turning the PARAMS.json file into a python dictionary, and verifying that it is in the correct format.

-* BuildModel.py
+* ModelComparison.py

-  This file handles the construction of models and for tying the various parameters together as outlined by the emission line dictionary.
+  Here are scripts for model comparison and selection, including F-tests and AIC calculation.

+### Has first-level GELATO submodule dependencies

 * CustomModels.py

   Here are where the custom models used in GELATO are defined.
 Here exists a gaussian emission line model, the SSP continuum, and the power law continuum.
 The parameters for each model are defined with respect to the rest frame, but the output of the model is in the observed frame.
 This is where the velocity width limits on emission features can be set.

-* AdditionalComponents.py

-  Here are where the additional components are defined along with their bit flag positions.
-In order to add extra additional components, this file can be easily extended to include more models.
-This is where the velocity dispersion limits on additional components can be modified.

-* FittingModel.py

-  Here are the scripts for fitting GELATO generated models and for testing the inclusion of additional parameters.
-To change the fitting algorithm, this file can be edited.

-* ModelComparison.py
+* Concatenate.py

-  Here are scripts for model comparison and selection, including F-tests and AIC calculation.
+  Scripts for concatenating results from a multi GELATO run.
+Can also be run independently on results after the fact.

+### Has second-level submodule dependencies

 * Plotting.py